enzuru/.emacs.d/README.md

 ### Primary commands

+These are the most powerful commands, mostly applications.

 - `C-x c(ompile)` let’s me run a compile command on any buffer I’m working on.
 This can be used to run a REPL for your language too.
 - `C-x f(ile)` starts a file manager.
 - `C-x i(ntelligence)` starts a ChatGPT session.